 The Communication Disorders program provides an exciting environment for learning, growing and achieving your professional dreams.
 Faculty, students and clients are motivated and encouraged to reach their goals for competency enrichment and intellectual enlightenment.
 We see the best in faculty, students and clients, and help them to achieve this same vision and level of excellence.
 Dreaming and believing are the first steps to achieving.
 The faculty, staff and students at the University of Central Missouri invite you to become a part of our family and grow with us.

 This is an outstanding program in an outstanding university.
 Graduates of this program have excellent job opportunities in private practice, hospitals, rehabilitation clinics and schools, with close to 100% employment upon graduation.
 This is one of the fastest growing and needed professions in the country.
 The demand for our graduates far exceeds the number of job openings.
 We are always looking for aspiring students who are not afraid to be challenged.
-Follow this link to US Department of Labor Statistics' Occupational Handbook and search speech-language pathology to see the employment outlook. https://www.bls.gov/ooh/
+Follow this link to US Department of Labor Statistics' Occupational Handbook to see the employment outlook for speech-language pathology

 A message from Dr. Turner, our Program Coordinator

 The Master of Science Degree Program in Communication Disorders is designed for the education and training of persons to enter the profession of speech language pathology.
-You will receive specific educational and clinical training to prepare you for the provision of services in public schools and medical settings.
-The Program in Communication Disorders admits students twice each year.
-Admission is based on your undergraduate academic record and other factors, such as instructor evaluations.
-Applicants without an undergraduate degree in communication disorders are encouraged to apply.
+You will receive specific educational and clinical training to prepare you for the provision of services in education and health care settings, along with private practice.
+The Program in Communication Disorders admits students twice each year (Summer & Fall).
+Admission is based on your undergraduate academic record and other factors, such as instructor evaluations and GRE score.
+Applicants without an undergraduate degree in communication disorders are encouraged to apply for fall admission.
 Refer to the following link for information on the MS Program in Communication Disorders.
-Graduate Catalog
+Graduate Catalog.

-The Communication Disorders program admits students twice a year.
 To be considered for admission, the applicant must have a minimum undergraduate grade point average of 3.00 in Speech-Language Pathology courses and a cumulative undergraduate grade point average of 3.00 (on a 4.00 scale).
-A completed grade point average for a graduate degree in another field can be substituted for a cumulative undergraduate grade point average.
-Graduate degree grade point average must be 3.2 or better.
+A grade point average for a completed graduate degree in another field can be substituted for an undergraduate grade point average.
+The graduate degree grade point average must be 3.2 or better.
 Certain academic prerequisite courses are not required for admission but may be added to your Program of Study to meet prerequisite requirements for UCM courses and/or ASHA Certification Requirements.

 Application deadlines are provided in the table below.